alexlee-gk/citysim3d/README.md

 ```

 ## Download the 3D models
-There are two options for getting the 3D models, depending if you have the right permissions.

-### Option 1
-Run the `models/download_all.py` script to download all the model files.
-You need to have the right permissions to access these files.
+Run the `models/download.py` script to download all the model files.

-### Option 2
-If you don't have the right permissions, you can run the `models/download_public.py` script to download all the models except for the city and skybox model.

-The city model is under <a href="https://3drt.com/license.htm" target="_blank">this license</a>.
-You can buy a copy of the 3D models <a href="http://3drt.com/store/environments/megacity-construction-kit.html" target="_blank">here</a> and convert these two models to Panda3D's `.egg` format:
+The city and skybox models are under <a href="https://3drt.com/license.htm" target="_blank">this license</a> and those files are encrypted inside `models.mf`.
+The original city and skybox models came from <a href="http://3drt.com/store/environments/megacity-construction-kit.html" target="_blank">here</a>.
-- `levels/urban-level-02-medium.obj` to `path/to/citysim3d/models/levels/urban-level-02-medium.egg`
-- `skyboxes/01-clean-day/skybox-mesh.3DS` to `path/to/citysim3d/models/skyboxes/01-clean-day/skybox-mesh.egg`

-To convert the models, we imported each file to blender and then exported the model to the `.egg` format.